Vanlightly/openmessaging-benchmark-custom/driver-kafka/deploy/clients-only/DEPLOYMENT.md

 The Terraform output includes the IP address of the deploy server.
 SSH to it.

 First copy your `omb` private key to the server.
 This is a throwaway key that you can destroy after running the benchmark.
 Ansible will need it to SSH onto the servers.
+Also copy the `hosts_private.ini` so Ansible knows which hosts to set up.

 ```
 scp -i ~/.ssh/omb ~/.ssh/omb* ubuntu@<public-ip-of-deploy-server>:./.ssh/.
+cd ../ansible
+scp -i ~/.ssh/omb hosts_private.ini ubuntu@$DEPLOY:./hosts.ini
 ```

 Now SSH onto the server.